facebookresearch/dora/README.md

 ## Running experiments locally

-You can debug and run everything locally by calling
+You can debug and run an XP locally with

 ```bash
 dora run [TRAINING_ARGS ...]